A Popular Cream, Greige Blend: Benjamin Moore Ballet White

 A few more things about Ballet White…

 - If you are looking for a slightly warm greige paint colour, Ballet White might have TOO much yellow in it.
-It is far more cream than it is greige
+It is far more cream than it is greige.
+Check out BM Edgecomb Gray instead

-- If you are looking for a cream colour and don’t like grayish tones Ballet White will probably be too neutral feeling for you
+- If you are looking for a cream colour and don’t like grayish tones, Ballet White will probably be too neutral feeling for you.
+Check out BM Gentle Cream

 - Northern light can slightly enhance the gray undertones of Ballet White

-- Direct natural light may wash Ballet White out slightly
+- Direct natural light will wash Ballet White out because of its higher LRV

 - Ballet White is a great ‘whole home’ colour as it is light enough for hallways and interesting enough for larger rooms